 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
-Foreign currency monetary items are translated at the year-end exchange rate.
+Foreign currency monetary assets and liabilities are translated at the exchange rate at balance date.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
-Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.

 Exchange differences arising on the translation of monetary items are recognised in the income statement, except where deferred in equity as a qualifying cash flow or net investment hedge.